 This argument is oftentimes supported because the knights wore a gambeson jacket under the plate armour as well.

 These statements always make me laugh.
-It’s really funny 😀 Of course, a slash from a sword will hurt you, even if it only leaves a dent in your armour!
+It’s really funny :D Of course, a slash from a sword will hurt you!

 However, the impact of a strike wouldn’t be enough to toss you on the ground.
 Though, if you were surprised by the attack it may well be possible.